Smarter Accounting for Property Management Companies

 If you hold security deposits or prepaid rent for tenants, you are managing funds that don’t belong to you.
 These must be kept in a separate trust account, and the rules for handling them are strict.
 Commingling these funds with your operating cash is a serious compliance violation.
 Proper management of trust accounts is essential for maintaining accurate records and staying compliant with state regulations.
 You must keep a separate, detailed ledger for the trust account that tracks every deposit and withdrawal by tenant and property.
 This ensures transparency and protects both you and your tenants.

-Cash vs. Accrual: Which Method is Right for You?
+Cash vs. Accrual: Which Accounting Method is Right for You?

 One of the first big decisions you’ll make for your bookkeeping system is choosing between cash and accrual accounting.
 Think of it as choosing the lens through which you view your finances.
 One gives you a clear, immediate snapshot of the cash you have on hand, while the other provides a more comprehensive picture of your overall financial health over time.
 Neither is inherently better, but one will be a better fit for your property management company’s size, complexity, and goals.
 Understanding the difference is key to building a financial foundation that truly supports your business.